whypam/Express-Static-Route-Starter/README.md

 # Project: Serving Images and Videos on Express Server

 In this project, you'll build a gallery to showcase images and videos that may be similar to what you've done before.
-But this time you'll run an Express server to serve the image gallery that means you can provide an URL to your friends, and they can browser the gallery on their computers or smartphones.
+But this time you'll run an Express server to serve the image gallery that means you can provide an URL to your friends, and they can browse the gallery on their computers or smartphones.

 ## Your Task